Give us this day, January 1, Our daily Elvis

 The final episode of the US TV show, The Adventures of Ozzie & Harriet (with Rick Nelson) is filmed.
 The show began as a radio series of Ozzie and Harriet with child actors in 1944 and moved to television with the Nelson Family in 1952.
-Guitarist James Burton revealed that Elvis watched the show.
+Later, Guitarist James Burton revealed that Elvis watched the show.

 January 1, 1967

 Billboard magazine reported that for the first time albums had outsold singles in the US with album sales reaching over 192 million units.

 January 1, 1969

 The Vegas Artist in Residence and Tour Decade